Cola 2025 Federal Employees - What Is The 2025 Cola Update Here?

 To get a more accurate estimate of your potential maximum benefit, you can use the Social Security Administration's online calculator.
 You can find it on the SSA's website: ssa.gov

-The primary factor affecting the COLA for 2025 federal employees is the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+The primary factor affecting the 2025 cola for federal employees is the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
 This index measures the average change over time in the prices of goods and services typically purchased by urban wage earners and clerical workers.

 Here's how it works: